playkostudios/model-splitter/README.md

 Check the `LODModelLoader` class for usage, or the example in the `example-project` folder.

+If KTX2 support is needed, the Basis Universal transcoder also needs to be included in your bundle's folder.
+This can be automated by copying the transcoder files from the `node_modules/model-splitter/lib-static` folder to the `deploy` folder in your build script, or in your prepare script by copying to the `static` folder instead of the `deploy` folder.

 ## Example

 There is a WLE example project in the `example-project` folder.
 It uses a given